 Click below to view our Haem Team animation!

 We are aware that there are variances between roles in different organisations and have tried to focus on the core, common elements.
-If you would like to contribute further information about any of the roles, please send details to email@example.com.
+If you would like to contribute further information about any of the roles, or submit information about any additional roles, please send details to [email protected].

 Like many nurses working on a ward, the daily duties include overseeing the day-to-day running of the unit, supporting the running of any outpatient clinics, and meeting the needs of patients.
 Nurses will also coordinate with several other specialist healthcare professionals and perform observation checks.